 Getting Started With Robotics, Microcontrollers and Coding

-Coding and robotics are great means for integrating STEAM (Science, Technology, Engineering, Arts, and mathematics) activities in the classroom, as well as many other subjects such as literacy, history, music, and dance.
-Students are given the opportunity to work together to develop skills such as communication, collaboration, problem-solving, and critical thinking.
+Coding and robotics are powerful tools for engaging students in STEAM (Science, Technology, Engineering, Arts, and Mathematics) and enriching many other subjects like literacy, history, music, and dance.
+They naturally support a student-centred, hands-on learning process and foster essential 21st-century skills such as communication, collaboration, problem-solving, and critical thinking.

 - Collaboration